How to prepare for hiking

 Picking a route

 - The distance of a route doesn't tell you much about how difficult it is, or how long it takes.
-The difference in height is far more important, and so is the type of trail (wide paved road versus a narrow rocky path) and the terrain (valley floor versus high Alpine terrain).
-For these reasons, signposts display hiking times, not distances;
+The difference in height is far more important.
+So are the type of trail (wide paved road versus a narrow rocky path) and the terrain (valley floor versus high-alpine terrain).
+This is why Swiss signposts display hiking times, not distances.

 - Signposts, and route details on this website too, show pure hiking time for the average hiker.
-Depending on your pace and the breaks you take, routes may take (much) longer.
+Depending on your pace and the breaks you take, hikes may take (much) longer.
 Start in time to reach the end point well before sunset or the last ride back to a town.

 - You may not be used to walking in the mountains, or trails with a lot of difference in height.
 In that case you'd best start with a route below 2000 m (6500 ft).
 This will prevent altitude sickness.
-Also you'd best pick a trail with a moderate ascent.
-If all goes well, you can pick a more challenging route the next day;
+We also advise to pick a trail with a moderate ascent and/or descent.
+If all goes well a few times, you can try more challenging routes.

-- If necessary, avoid trails covered with snow.
-Trails at high altitudes can be covered with so much snow that hiking is nearly impossible, even in Summer.
-The risk of avalanches is not restricted to Winter and Spring.
-The local tourist agency or rail station can provide up to date information about trail conditions;
+- Avoid trails covered with snow.
+Trails at high altitudes can be covered with so much snow that hiking is nearly impossible, even in summer.
+The risk of avalanches is not restricted to winter and spring.
+The local tourist agency or rail station can provide information about trail conditions.

-- Most trails in the mountains are not accessible in Winter.
-Depending on height and location, Winter spans from December to March, or from October to June.
+- Most summer trails in the mountains are not accessible in winter.
+Depending on height and location, winter spans from December to March, or from October to June.
 There are special, groomed snow trails instead.

 - Consider how to travel.
-Public transport is recommended: it's a safe way to travel and you'll help preserving nature.
+Public transport is recommended.
+It's a safe way to travel and you'll help preserving nature.
 Also, you don't have to return to your starting point.
-If you depend on transportation down the mountain at the end point, be sure to check the timetable for the last ride;
+If you depend on transportation down the mountain at the end point, check the timetable for the last ride.

 - Route details can be obtained from the maps on each of our hiking route pages.
 You can switch between street view, satellite view and topographic view (with contour lines).
 You can also download a kml file with coordinates to use in any program you prefer.
 Apart from this, there are paper hiking maps and leaflets offered by local tourist agencies.
-Note that parts of routes may be different from the descriptions and maps for various reasons.
-For example, storms can cause quite some damage in the mountains, so routes can be changed, closed or diverted because of that;
+Note that parts of routes may be different from the descriptions for various reasons.
+For example: storms can cause damage in the mountains and routes can be changed, closed or diverted because of that.

-- Watch the short term local weather forecasts.
-Avoid high altitude hiking when the weather is bad.
+- Watch the short-term local weather forecasts.
+Avoid high-altitude hiking in case of (possibly) bad weather.
 There are plenty of trails in the valleys, that allow you to reach a village quickly if bad weather sets in.

-- A pair of long trousers offers the best protection against the sun, coldness and insects, and limits the chances of getting hurt by bushes or rocks;
+- A pair of long trousers offers the best protection against the cold, heat, sun and insects.
+It also limits the chances of getting hurt by bushes or rocks.

 - Use one or two trekking poles.
 They're convenient for both descending and ascending, and indispensable on difficult or snowy terrain.